 The TNC complies with the limits for a Class A device in accordance with the specifications in EN 55022, and is intended for use primarily in industrially-zoned areas.

 Legal information

 This product uses open source software.
 Further information is available on the control under

-- ▶ Programming and Editing operating mode
+- Programming and Editing operating mode

 - ▶ MOD function

-- ► LEGAL INFORMATION soft key
+- ▶ LEGAL INFORMATION SOFT KEY

-New functions in 60642x-01 since the predecessor versions 34049x-05
+New functions in version 60642x-01 since the predecessor version 34049x-05